Soukaigi: Release

 Soukaigi was first announced at the 1997 Tokyo Game Show.
 At the time, it was described as Square's first third-person action title.
 At its announcement, the game was roughly 50% complete.
 The game's Japanese title translates into English as "Twin Dimensions".
-Soukaigi released on 28 May 1998.
+Soukaigi was released on 28 May 1998.
 It has never seen an official Western release.
 The game was later reissued on the PlayStation Network on August 13, 2008 as one of a series of vintage titles from the PlayStation era.
 It was later released for PlayStation 3 and PlayStation Vita.
-During its year of release, Soukaigi sold over 132,000 units.
-It ranks as one of the 100 best-selling games for that year.
+During its year of release, Soukaigi sold over 132,000 units and ranks as one of the 100 best-selling games for that year.

 Soukaigi received a manga adaptation, written by Ayuki Kirishima and released by Kadokawa Shoten in three tankōbon between May 1998 and January 1999 as part of the publisher's Asuka Comics line.
 A novelization of the same name was published by Kadokawa Shoten through their Asuka Novel line on 2 June 1998.
 The novel was written by Hatano Taka, with a cover illustration by Sumeragi.
 Hatano Taka collaborated closely with Amakawa to ensure the novelization did not stray too far from the original game's plot and themes.
 New story segments, such as an epilogue, were added to explain the more confusing aspects, but these ended up creating unwanted contradictions that had to be smoothed out between Hatano and Amakawa.

 Reception

 Japanese magazine Famitsu was generally positive about the story, characters and music.
 One reviewer felt that the graphics looked "rough" for the PlayStation title.
 Western magazine Gamers' Republic was fairly negative about the game, with the reviewer finding that it was only the boss battles and music that kept him playing.
-GameSpot reviewer James Mielke said the game " fails to live up to its expectations", praising the music and stable frame rate, but finding most other aspects either low-quality or poorly designed.
+GameSpot reviewer James Mielke said the game "fails to live up to its expectations", praising the music and stable frame rate, but finding most other aspects either low-quality or poorly designed.
 He summarized that the game could not stand up against other similar 3D titles such as Panzer Dragoon Saga.

-In a separate feature titled "Games You'll Never Play", GameSpot called Soukaigi "A great idea but a cruddy game", citing a lack of polish and a greater scale than the PlayStation could handle.
+In a separate feature titled "Games You'll Never Play", GameSpot called Soukaigi "a great idea but a cruddy game", citing a lack of polish and a greater scale than the PlayStation could handle.
 IGN, in a preview of a nearly-finished version of the game, were scathing about the gameplay, though gave praise to the environment and enemy designs.
 Japanese websites Inside Games and Dengeki Online both posted retrospectives for the game's 20th anniversary; they each praised the narrative, soundtrack and technical performance, but faulted the gameplay segments and overall graphical quality.